mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 ## Daily Python Script

 This section will be updated later to reflect the most up to date information.
-Pdfs will be scraped from the web and converted into Excel workbooks that will be stored in a folder called "911 Call Data"
+PDFs will be scraped from the web and converted into Excel workbooks that will be stored in a folder called "911 Call Data".
+Make sure to remember the path that this file is saved to.
+This path will be needed later on.

 ## Power BI

 Once Power BI is downloaded and logged into, it is possible to create a report.
 In order to properly import the data, a Power Query and Gateway need to be configured.

+## Getting Our Report Locally

+In order to get our premade report to load locally, follow these steps.
+- Log into Power BI on the web with the hamilton2023@cocvac.org account.
+- Navigate to the report titled "COCVAC_Report".
+Click on it to enter the report.
+- Go to "File" on the toolbar and make a copy of the report
+- Open the copy report
+- Go to "File" on the toolbar and download the copy report
+- Navigate to where the report is downloaded and open the report in Power BI

+Once these steps are followed, it will be possible to access the completed report on your machine locally using the Power BI Desktop.

+## Fixing the File Path for the Power Query

+Note: This section is still being written for now here is the bulleted version
+- Open up Power Query (Transform Data)
+- Click the error button under "911 Logs"
+- Look at "Applied Steps in the Top right corner
+- click on the "Source" step
+- Change the file path to where the excels now live (same path as where they are saved from the python script)

-### Power Query
+### Power Query (Only applicable if setting up the Power Query by scratch)

 Following the [Microsoft Power Query Documentation](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-query-overview) is helpful to get started with a Power Query.
 In order to link the "911 Call Data" folder to Power BI, follow these steps: